Jodi BruceHead of School

 A public school teacher for 21 years, Lili joined the Lehrman family in 2005.
 She received her degree in education from CCNY (City College of New York).
 Lili loves to read, a good trait for a teacher, and also someone who heads up Lehrman’s Accelerated Reader program.
 She even formed a book club populated with good friends and Lehrman colleagues.
 Lili has traveled to Europe three times, though she did not take her beloved dog and her two cats!

 Harilee SaltzmanFifth Grade Teacher

-Hope Stern joins us as a fourth grade general studies classroom teacher.
-Mrs. Stern received an MA in Arts and Education from Towson University and taught second grade for the past five years at Miami Country Day School, before joining us at Lehrman in 2012.
-Hope, who has experience working with elementary students through fifth grade, is very enthusiastic about returning to her Jewish Day School origins; she is a graduate of Krieger Jewish Day School in Baltimore, MD.
+Hope Stern received an MA in Arts and Education from Towson University and taught second grade for five years at Miami Country Day School, before joining us at Lehrman in 2012.
+Hope, who has experience working with elementary students through fifth grade, was very enthusiastic about returning to her Jewish Day School origins; she is a graduate of Krieger Jewish Day School in Baltimore, MD.
 Hope’s daughters Soleil and Simone are Lehrman students.

 Sarah TerheydenKindergarten Teacher

 Sarah, or Mrs. T., as she has been known to generations at Lehrman, came to Miami from her native Joliet, IL to study at Barry University.
 After graduating in 1986 she came to Lehrman and, to our good fortune, never left.
 All three Terheyden children are Lehrman alums: son, Jake, was Hebrew valedictorian.
 Mrs. T. loves everything about teaching her young students: dancing with her class every morning or planting a gumdrop tree, or making ‘elephant’s' toothpaste.
-When not in school she runs on the beach, does crossword puzzles, rides her tandem bike with daughter, Faith, or sits under her mango tree to read or contemplate.
+When not in school she runs on the beach, does crossword puzzles, rides her tandem bike with daughter Faith, or does mud runs or obstacle courses.
+Sometimes she just reads or contemplates.

 Marianna ZaliganElementary Teaching Associate